 During the lease term in Carlyle District

-During lease, the rental belongs to the tenant we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental in Carlyle District, the tenant must allow us to come into the rental home.
-Some valid reasons to come into rental property are to:
+During tenancy, the rental belongs to the tenant we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental home in Carlyle District, the renter must allow us to access the rental.
+Some justifiable reasons to access rental are to:

 - Inspect the rental property,